BookOps-CAT/bookops-worldcat/docs/advanced.md

 ) as session:
     session.bib_get("12334")
 ```
-Bookops-Worldcat will return a `RetryError` if a request is attempted up to the maximum number of retries passed to `totalRetries` and still fails.
+Bookops-Worldcat will return a `RetryError` if a request is attempted up to the value of `totalRetries` and still fails.